sarahrobertsco/prompt_engineering/Advanced-Strategies/Advanced-Techniques-in-Prompt-Engineering.md

 - Utilize analogies or metaphors to inspire creativity.
 - Frame prompts in unique ways to encourage lateral thinking.

+#### Example Prompt: Advertising and Marketing
+- **Creative Prompt:** "Imagine our product is a key that unlocks a new dimension of possibilities.
+How would you describe its impact on the everyday life of our consumers?"

 ## Evaluating and Iterating Prompts
 ### Refinement Through Feedback
 Perfecting a prompt is often a process of trial and error.
 Regular evaluation and iteration based on effectiveness are key.